seekayel/kamlasater.com/src/routes/blog/how-to-get-your-first-developer-job.md

 - a pattern of interrupting me or talking over me during the interview
 - using I to describe all the work done on a team project but then not being able to explain the details and only when pressed admitting that a team mate completed that part of the project

-tldr: software is a team sport, show you can work well on a team
+**tldr:** software is a team sport, show you can work well on a team

+## Summary

+None of this will get you a job for sure.
+Hopefully this will help you improve your chances of getting hired.
+If you are just starting out on a career change or planning for a professional coding job, you can do it.

+- Consistency beats intensity
+- Be able to explain your thinking
+- Software is a team sport